13 Jan 2025

 There is no set format for a letter of wishes, and the contents should ultimately be determined by you and your loved ones’ circumstances.
 But as a rule of thumb, you could format your expression of wishes as follows:

-Your letter of wishes is a confidential document, whereas a will can potentially become public, so it’s an opportunity to state any preferences so that any disputes can be resolved more easily when you’re no longer around.
-Also, in some circumstances you may wish to withhold sensitive information from family members, which is where a list of wishes can be beneficial.
+Your letter of wishes is a confidential document, whereas a will can potentially become public.
+If you wish to withhold sensitive information from family members, your letter of wishes can prove beneficial.
+It’s an opportunity to state any preferences so that any disputes can be resolved more easily when you’re no longer around.

 Learn more about writing a will